SHOW SLAVE STATUS [FOR CHANNEL channel]

 replication_applier_status_by_workertable that shows each worker thread's status.
 If that table is not available, the replica error log can be used.
 The log or the

 replication_applier_status_by_workertable should also be used to learn more about the failure shown by

 SQL error information includes a timestamp showing when the most recent SQL thread error occurred.
 This timestamp uses the format

 YYMMDD hh:mm:ss, and appears in the

 In MySQL 5.7, all error codes and messages displayed in the

-In MySQL 5.7, you set a slave to ignore events from 0 or more masters using the
+In MySQL 5.7, you set a replica to ignore events from 0 or more sources using the

 IGNORE_SERVER_IDSoption of the

 CHANGE MASTER TOstatement.
-By default this is blank, and is usually modified only when using a circular or other multi-master replication setup.
+By default this is blank, and is usually modified only when using a circular or other multi-source replication setup.
 The message shown for

 Replicate_Ignore_Server_Idswhen not blank consists of a comma-delimited list of one or more numbers, indicating the server IDs to be ignored.
 For example: